 Annual catch-at-age in millions of fish for the entire time series were used to calculate age proportions from the catch.
 The information used to construct age-specific catch from the recreational fishery is generally believed to be more reliable in numbers than it is in weight.
 Again, for all species used in this study, this time series of information was obtained from the most recent stock assessment.
-In contrast to the single-species assessments for these species, which usually model recreational and commercial catches as separate fleets with separately estimated selectivities, all removals were modeled as a single fleet for each species: for each species, there is one predominant fishery and gear type that prosecutes the fishery (i.e., striped bass is predominately a rod and reel fishery when considering both the commercial and recreational fishery, while Atlantic menhaden is predominately a commercial purse seine fishery); therefore, the age structure of the removals for each species is most likely governed by one predominant selectivity.
+In contrast to the single-species assessments for these species, which usually model recreational and commercial catches as separate fleets with separately estimated selectivities, all removals were modeled as a single fleet for each species with one selectivity pattern for each fleet.
+This is not a poor assumption for the ERP focal species: for each species, there is one predominant fishery and gear type that prosecutes the fishery (i.e., striped bass is predominately a rod and reel fishery when considering both the commercial and recreational fishery, while Atlantic menhaden is predominately a commercial purse seine fishery); therefore, the age structure of the removals for each species is most likely governed by one predominant selectivity.